Mikkomannine/QAOA/frontend/frontend/public/README.md

 graph.add_nodes_from(wires)
 graph.add_edges_from(edges)
 ```
 A graph with 3 to 6 nodes is randomly generated.
 Each node is connected to at least one other node, and additional edges are added probabilistically.
+Variable **num_wires** is the number of qubits that each represent a node.

 The **MaxCut problem** aims to partition the nodes into two sets such that the number of edges between the sets is maximized.